 Morning tea, lunch, and afternoon tea will be provided.
 If you have specific food requirements or allergies, we recommend you bring your own food with you.

 The course is held at Melissa's home in Kinloch.
 Ripley and Strider, our two black labs, are ready, willing and able to provide cuddles as a key ingredient to a successful learning experience.
-(It is recommended that you don't wear white :-).
+It is recommended that you don't wear white and don't take a ball from Strider if he offers you one :-).
+If having dogs present on the course in the main teaching room is going to be an issue for you, I suggest doing a pessary course in a different location.

-And a post-course test and evaluation form will need to be completed prior to you receiving your completion certificate.
+A post-course test and evaluation will need to be completed immediately after the two-day course.
+There will also be competency documentation that needs to be completed over several months prior to you receiving your completion certificate.

 Choose your location and dates below